 This was hard, humbling, and incredibly rewarding work.

 I’m a former Christa McAuliffe fellow, a current New York State Educator Voice fellow, and the founder of Make Writing Studios: a community of writers and teachers of writing.
-I’ve spent the last sixteen years consulting, coaching, and designing curriculum and assessments beside K-12 teachers in many different kinds of schools.
+I’ve spent the last twenty years consulting, coaching, and designing curriculum and assessments beside K-12 teachers in many different kinds of schools.
 I’ve taught at the graduate level, supervised student teachers, and led curriculum and assessment design initiatives inside of different university departments.
 I also work with business and nonprofit leaders who are eager to craft and share meaningful narratives about the organizations they serve.

 Storytelling reminds us of who we are and why our work really matters.